 - Apply N3 /N9 tunnel related handling, i.e. encapsulation.

-- Forward the traffic to/from the SMF, e.g. as described in Table 5.8.2.5-1).
+- Forward the traffic to/from the SMF, e.g. as described in Table 5.8.2.5-1.

 - Forward the SM PDU DN Request Container from SMF to DN-AAA server

 - Forward the traffic according to locally configured policy for traffic steering.

+- Forward traffic acting as an Access Router as defined in clause 5.6.10.2; This may apply only if the UPF has indicated to the SMF at N4 association set-up that it supports the corresponding capability